Banff, Alberta, Canada

 We also managed to get several EVPs that ran the gamut from gargled nonsense to clear voices that knew our names.
 One day, when I find those as well, you will be impressed too.

 I personally think Banff Springs is haunted.
 Like a lot of hotels that have been around for so many years, it has seen lots of things.
 And some that left their imprint weren’t pretty.

-The Fairmont Banff Springs was given a 3 on the Dude Fear Rater:
+The Fairmont Banff Springs earned a Dude Fear Rating of 3: